bertilmuth/requirementsascode/README.md

 * a message class, and
 * a message handler.
 It defines how the system reacts when receiving an instance of the message class.

-The message handler can
+The message handler handles the message
-* handle the message without returning anything,
+* without returning anything,
-* return a query result, or
+* returning a query result, or
-* return an event to be published.
+* returning an event to be published.

 You can also specify a precondition.